TwilightZebby/TwiLite/README.md

 ---

+# Contributing
+Want to help localise TwiLite into more languages?
+Feel free to open a [Pull Request](https://github.com/TwilightZebby/TwiLite/pulls) to do so!
+Please remember that only languages supported by Discord (as noted on [their API Documentation here](https://discord.com/developers/docs/reference#locales)) are supported by TwiLite.

+If you want to localise the command/interaction responses:
+1. Go into the `/Locales/` folder
+2. Copy the `en-GB.cjs` file, paste a duplicate within that same folder, and rename it to the language you want to add (using the locale key from the "LOCALE" column on Discord's locale [Documentation table here](https://discord.com/developers/docs/reference#locales) as the file name)
+  - *PLEASE remember to keep the `.cjs` file extension!
+Also, the original/main locale for TwiLite is `en-GB`, hence the request to use that one as the base.*
+3. Be sure to also update the `appLocales` constant at the very top of `/Utility/localizeResponses.js` file, to include the new locale you are adding

+If you want to localise commands themselves, you can find them in `/Commands/SlashCommands`.
+**Please note:** Only localise descriptions for Commands & Command Options.
+Do **NOT** localise the Command/Option names, as Discord still is a little funky when handling localised Command/Option names.

+---

 # Features List
 - Note: All listed features will note if they can be used in a User App context, or a Server App context (or both!).
   - "User App context" means features that can be used anywhere (in Servers, DMs, & GroupDMs) when TwiLite is added to your account.